jakebontune/jquery-tata/README.md

 By default Tata will include a small arrow on the bottom right of the container.
 Of course, you can edit the css to use your own image.

-There are a number of settings that you can alter to fully enjoy your Tata experience.
+There are a number of settings that you can alter to get the most out of your Tata experience.
 Here are the defaults:

 <pre>tataWait : 600, // the position the scroll bar has to be at before Tata shows up
 fadeInSpeed: 200 // Tata fade in speed